 Han Yu, MS Student

 Han joined the lab in January of 2021.
-Outside of the lab, Han enjoying traveling and adventure.
+Outside of the lab, Han enjoys traveling and adventure.
 She enjoys exploring new places as well as indulging in photography, painting, and other forms of art.

 Braden Fink, Undergraduate Student